-no name ip_address [name]
+no name ip address [name [description text]]

-Syntax Description ip_address Specifies an IP address of the host that is named.
-Specifies the name assigned to the IP address.
-Use characters a to z, A to Z, 0 to 9, a dash, пате and an underscore.
+description (Optional) Specifies a description for the ip address name. ip_address Specifies an IP address of the host that is named. name Specifies the name assigned to the IP address.
+Use characters a to z, A to Z, 0 to 9, a dash, and an underscore.
 The name must be 63 characters or less.
+Also, the name cannot start with a number. text Specifies the text for the description.

+No default behaviors or values.

+The following table shows the modes in which you can enter the command:

+Firewall Mode Security Context

+Multiple

+Command Mode Routed Transparent Single Context System

+Global configuration • • • •

+Release Modification

+Preexisting This command was preexissting.

-Also, the name cannot start with a number.
-Defaults No default behaviors or values.
-Command Modes The following table shows the modes in which you can enter the command: Firewall Mode Security Context Multiple Command Mode Routed Single Context Transparent System Global configuration • • • • Modification Command History Release Preexisting This command was preexisting.
-Usage Guidelines To enable the association of a name with an IP address, use the names command.
+7.0(4) This command was enhanced to include an optional description.

+To enable the association of a name with an IP address, use the names command.
 You can associate only one name with an IP address.

 You must first use the names command before you use the name command.
 Use the name command immediately after you use the names command and before you use the write memory command.

 The name command lets you identify a host by a text name and map text strings to IP addresses.
 The no name command allows you to disable the use of the text names but does not remove them from the configuration.
 Use the clear configure name command to clear the list of names from the configuration.

-If you are using both ASDM and the command line to manage the security appliance, when you add a name command using the command line interface you should also add an asdm location command specifying the same IP address.
-If you do not, ASDM will not display the named object.
-For example, the following commands will cause the 10.1.1.0 network, named "finance", to appear in the Hosts/Networks list in ASDM: hostname(config)# name finance 10.1.1.0 hostname(config)# asdm location 10.1.1.0 255.255.255.0 inside To disable displaying name values, use the no names command.
+To disable displaying name values, use the no names command.